September 1922

 Durney (2011), pg 96

 Anti-Treaty forces attack three pro-Treaty posts in Killorglin, Co.
 Kerry.
-This was a ‘ranging’ exercise to test the strength of the defences of the three posts in preparation for a larger attack on the 27th September – see below.
+This was a ‘ranging’ exercise to test the strength of the defences of the three posts in preparation for a larger attack on September 27th – see Sep-27-22/2.

 Doyle (2008), pg 178